 Store squash and pumpkins in a cool (50 – 60 degrees F), dry area.
 Place them on cardboard, hay or straw, or on a clean wooden shelf.
 Do not store on concrete because the condensation can cause rot.

 Check your stored pumpkins and winter squash on a regular basis.
-Use up or compost any with bad spots and clean their ‘neighbors’ with a mild bleach solution to prevent spread of disease organisms.
+Use up, compost, or feed them to your chickens if you find any with bad spots.
+Be sure to clean their ‘neighbors’ with a mild bleach solution to prevent the spread of disease organisms.